Frequently Asked Questions

 Please do not bring: everything you own, anything flammable, cooking appliances (oven toasters, air fryers, etc.), weapons, halogen lamps, space heaters, toaster ovens, microwave/refrigerator (already provided)

-Fall Quarter only; you may move in at your appointment time or anytime thereafter.
+Fall Quarter only: You may move in at your appointment time or anytime thereafter.
 Please do not arrive before.
-Appointment times help move-in go smoother for everyone as it decreases foot & car traffic.
+Appointment times help move-in go smoother for everyone as it decreases foot and car traffic.

 During Fall Move-In week, the mall near the Bellarmine Turnaround (12th Ave. and Columbia St.) is open to new students and families to unload.